polterguy/polterguy.github.io/plugins/magic.data.common/index.md

 All of the **[data.xxx]** slots are actually just polymorphistically evaluating your specialised adapter's slots, such as for instance **[data.connect]**, that will invoke **[mysql.connect]** if this is your default database.
-However, all of these lots can also be given an explicit **[database-type]** argument, being for instance _"mssql"_, allowing you to choose a database type explicitly as you invoke it.
+However, all of these slots can also be given an explicit **[database-type]** argument, being for instance _"mssql"_, allowing you to choose a database type explicitly as you invoke it.

 If you don't provide an explicit **[database-type]** argument to these slots, the default database